 A philosophy student at Munich University, she was an active member of the White Rose – a non-violent resistance group against Hitler and the Nazis.

-Her legacy is the embodiment of humanitarian spirit.
+Her legacy is the embodiment of the humanitarian spirit.
 She calls on us to make a stand.
-To scratch beneath the surface of the status quo and reveal the dishonesty and divisiveness of those who present it to us as our own reality, and put them straight.
-Those same people made rich and powerful with our compliance.
+To scratch beneath the surface of the status quo and reveal the dishonesty and divisiveness of those who present it to us as reality, and put them straight.
+Today, these are the same people made rich and powerful with our compliance.

 “The real damage is done by those millions who want to ‘get by.’
 The ordinary men who just want to be left in peace.
 Those who don’t want their lives disturbed by anything bigger than themselves.
 Those with no sides and no causes.
 Those who won’t take the measure of their own strength, for fear of antagonising their own weakness.
 Those who don’t like to make waves—or enemies.
 Those for whom freedom, honour, truth, and principles are only literature.
 Those who live small, love small, die small.
 It’s the reductionist approach to life: if you keep it small, you’ll keep it under control.
 If you don’t make any noise, the bogeyman won’t find you.
 But it’s all an illusion, because they die too, those people who roll up their spirits into tiny little balls so as to be safe.
 Safe?!
 From what?
 Life is always on the edge of death; narrow streets lead to the same place as wide avenues, and a little candle burns itself out just like a flaming torch does.
 I choose my own way to burn.”
 Sophia Scholl